Get cozy and comfortable this January with the warmest of garments: a long hooded cardigan.

 A ribbed button band frames the entire front of the cardigan, giving that crisp, finished look.
 Dilaila's Hoodie has lots of fun details to keep your mind engaged with the project while knitting it.
 This cardigan is easy to knit but never boring!

-And if you're wondering, "Who's Dilaila?"
+And if you're wondering who this Dilaila is, meet her below.
 The cardigan is named after one of the sheep the wool came from.